Skip to main content

 Women working out barefoot

-Staying active is important, even in times of social distancing, as physical activity has plenty of health benefits and can reduce stress.
+Staying active is essential, as physical activity has plenty of health benefits and can reduce stress.
 Luckily, you do not need a gym to get a workout.
 You can get a great workout in just 15 minutes in the comforts of your own home.

-I recommend regular exercise because it controls weight, improves your heart health, enhances mood, promotes better sleep and boosts energy.
-You still can gain these benefits with a shorter workout and without the need of heavy-duty machines or complex equipment.
+Regular exercise controls weight, improves your heart health, enhances mood, promotes better sleep and boosts energy.
+You still can gain these benefits with a shorter workout and without needing heavy-duty machines or complex equipment.
 Try one or all three of these 15-minute home workouts.
-You can find the low-cost equipment for each routine at most sporting goods stores or online.
+You can find low-cost equipment for each routine at most sporting goods stores or online.
 You may already have these items in your home.

 Core